Sangatpur

-Sangatpur is a village in Punjab, Tehsil Phagwara, Kapurthala district, in India, The village of Begampur is administratively part of Sangatpur and is a relatively new settlement.
+Sangatpur is a village in Punjab, Tehsil Phagwara, Kapurthala district, in India.
+The name of the village means unity amongst the people.
+The village of Begampur is administratively part of Sangatpur and is a relatively new settlement.
 Neighbouring villages include Lakhpur, Mahliana, Malikhpur, Chak Prema, Ghummana, Pandori and Akalgarh.

 Demographics

 According to the 2001 Census, Sangatpur has 2,260 people.

+About the village

-The village has a Gurdwara, a Quilla (fort), shops, a primary school, a Shiv Mandir and Ma Kaali Temple.
+The village has 5 prominent Gurdwaras, Gurudwara Qilla Sahib, Gurudwara Baba Nihal Singh, Gurudwara Kutia Sahib, Gurudwara Singh Shaheedan, Gurudwara Baba Vir Singh, shops, a Primary School, a Shiv Mandir, and Ma Kaali Temple.
 Sangatpur is famous for the annual Baba Shah Fateh Ali Mela which attracts a large attendance.